ChiaraSolito/ChiaraSolito/README.md

 - 👋 Hi, I’m @ChiaraSolito!
-I'm an MLE at @IntesaSanpaolo!
+I'm a MLE at @IntesaSanpaolo!
 - 🌱 I graduated the Master's Degree in Artificial Intelligence @ UniVR in 2024
 - 📫 How to reach me: via email @ chiara.solito00@gmail.com